 iMeetingX for quick notes and follow-ups

-The nightmare ended with iMeetingX.
+The nightmare can end with iMeetingX.
 This app makes things so much easier with ready-to-use templates for online meetings.
 You can pick the type of meeting — project kick-off, closure, evaluation, etc. — and use a dedicated plan for each.
 Every template covers space for tasks, objectives, agenda, notes, and participants.
 What’s more, you can use iMeetingX as a full-featured task manager that enables you to create links between projects and tasks as well as bring to-dos into smart lists for easy progress tracking.

 As mentioned before, Zoom allows you to record meetings.
 But there are two reasons why you might have a problem with that: 1) You have a basic plan and don’t want to waste local storage on meetings that you’re not even sure need to be recorded; 2) You simply forget to press the button.
 Backtrack is a powerful Mac app that solves both.

 Essentially, Backtrack is a utility living in the menu bar — always listening and recording audio on Mac.
 So yes, it records your meetings even if you don’t ask it to.
 Before you go “Nah, that’s creepy,” let me mention Backtrack automatically overwrites audio every 60 minutes.
 So unless you choose to save it, the app won’t be keeping your conversations for too long.
 Recordings are saved locally on Mac — not even shared to iCloud — so you don’t need to worry about privacy.

 If your meetings typically last longer than an hour, you can set Backtrack to record up to 5 hours of audio.
 Whenever you need to get back in time, simply backtrack the amount of audio from the menu bar.
 Magic.